prakrit55/Email-Verifier/README.md

 # Email-Verifier
-This is a email verifier application based on golang.
+This is a email verifier application based on golang.file1